The Project for Democratic Union endorses and promotes a number of key principles upon which to build a new Europe.

 - It is essential to create a European public sphere as legitimator, commentator, and forum for discussion as well as a check on Union, national, and regional politics.

-- The official language of the Union will be English, which is to be exclusively used for Union business and will be the sole language of command in the Union army.
-The other languages of the Union should be maintained for national and regional administrative, commercial, and educational business, and for daily use in their respective habitats.
+- The official language of the Union will be English, which is to be exclusively used for government affairs and will be the sole language of command in the Union army.
+The other languages of the Union should be maintained for national and regional administrative and educational purposes, and for daily use in their respective habitats.

 - Our expectation is that all current and aspirant members of the Eurozone will wish to join the Democratic Union.
 In the event of Great Britain declining to join the new Union as a full member, the closest possible economic, political, and military links should be maintained with London in a new European Confederation.